savian-net/ReadSasLMbox/README.md

 *SAS-L and comp.soft-sys-sas usenet groups used to be gatewayed in both directions.*
 *Go here: https://archive.org/download/usenet-comp*
 *Scroll to comp.soft-sys.sas.mbox.zip(or just click on the link here)*

+*** Purpose

+Reads the SAS-L mailbox stored at usenet and creates a SQLite DB.